 The following data is compiled from a spreadsheet that I put together which contains all of my notes as well as attack frequency and treatments used.
 As a general average, the attacks lasted no more than an hour, generally only around 40-45 minutes.
-There were two types of attack: the night-time attacks, which would wake me from sleep around 3am, normally in a state beyond agony, and the daytime attacks, which were SUNCT-like in nature (SUNCT stands for Short-lasting Unilateral Neuralgiform headaches with Conjunctivitis and Tearing) – Dr Juana Marin thinks it may not be SUNCT, hence my use of SUNCT-like.
+There were two types of attack: the night-time attacks, which would wake me from sleep (usually around 3am), normally in a state beyond agony, and the daytime attacks, which were SUNCT-like in nature (SUNCT stands for Short-lasting Unilateral Neuralgiform headaches with Conjunctivitis and Tearing) – Dr Juana Marin thinks it may not be SUNCT, hence my use of SUNCT-like.

-The data were recorded from the beginning of August 2012 to the end of May 2015, when this article was published.
+The data was recorded from the beginning of August 2012 to the end of May 2015, when this article was published.
 I have separated my notes and treatment into a table and recorded the frequency and severity of attacks into combo charts.
 The red lines and dots indicate the pain level* as per the scale above.

 *The levels recorded in the charts reflect the highest level of pain experienced in any particular month.

 |Aug||–||–||First signs of problems were long before this but this was when I started to pay more attention and take notes.|